Ultimate Really Right Stuff Tripod Guide – 2026

 RRS Ground Pod

-Like other sections of its catalog, Really Right Stuff’s selection of Ground Pods has been simplified recently.
+Like other sections of its catalog, Really Right Stuff’s selection of Ground Pods has been greatly simplified.
 We used to have a TVC-32G, TVC-42G, and TFA-32G.
-The Series 4 Ground Pod was eliminated alongside the other Series 4 tripods, and the Aluminum TFA-32G was recently discontinued due to increased base material costs eating too far into the margins.
+The Series 4 Ground Pod was discontinued along with the other Series 4 tripods, and the Aluminum TFA-32G was recently phased out due to rising base material costs cutting into margins.
 This leaves us with the very capable TVC-32G.

-While I could have lumped this under the Series 3 subheading, the TVC-32G’s dramatically shorter height and enormous 200-lb capacity begged for further discussion.
-With a maximum height of 14″ and a minimum of just 2.9″, this is a tripod designed to be used by wildlife photographers and filmmakers who need rock-solid support for heavy camera setups while capturing eye-level images.
+While I could have categorized this under the Series 3 subheading, the TVC-32G’s significantly shorter height and impressive 200-lb capacity deserved more attention.
+With a maximum height of 14″ and a minimum of just 2.9″, this tripod is designed for wildlife photographers and filmmakers who need reliable support for heavy camera setups while capturing eye-level shots.
 Sometimes, that means flattening the tripod and lying on the ground.
-In other cases, it will mean using the tripod at its maximum height while kneeling behind it or seated on a small stool in a hide.
+In other situations, it might involve using the tripod at its full height while kneeling behind it or sitting on a small stool in a hide.

-You may think you can shoot from both positions using a larger tripod by adjusting the leg angles, but this is only partially true.
-If you flatten a larger tripod to shoot from ground level, the longer legs make it much harder to move the tripod around while you crawl across the ground to approach your subject.
-To shoot at a 14″ height with a larger tripod would mean spreading the lens out wide using the adjustable angle leg locks.
-When you do this, it dramatically impacts the tripod’s stability.
-The TVC-32G, on the other hand, has more than twice the capacity of any other Series 3 tripod when shooting at these lower heights, and it takes up much less space in a hide.
+You might think you can shoot from both positions using a larger tripod by adjusting the leg angles, but this is only partly true.
+If you flatten a larger tripod to shoot from ground level, the longer legs make it much harder to move the tripod around as you crawl across the ground toward your subject.
+To shoot at a 14″ height with a larger tripod would require spreading the lens out wide using the adjustable leg locks.
+When you do this, it greatly affects the tripod’s stability.
+The TVC-32G, however, has more than twice the capacity of any other Series 3 tripod at these lower heights, and it takes up much less space in a hide.

-The RRS tabletop tripod is called the TFA-01 Ultra.
-It features ratcheting leg stops like a full-sized tripod, allowing you to lock the legs at three different positions.
+The RRS tabletop tripod is called the TFA-01 Pocket Pod.
+It features ratcheting leg stops, like a full-sized tripod, allowing you to lock the legs in three positions.
 Once locked, it is rock-solid.
 Pair this tiny tripod with the fantastic RRS BC-18 Microball, and, believe it or not, you have a pocketable support capable of holding a super-telephoto lens.
 These tripods are handy when visiting “no tripod” tourist areas.
 Keep this in your pocket, and you’ll always have a stable platform on a flat surface or to brace against a wall.

 Really Right Stuff doesn’t just make tripods for photographers; they also offer a range of tripods and heads under the RRS SOAR (Sport Optics and Rifles) brand.
-Most of the tripods in the SOAR lineup are identical to their photographic siblings, but there are a couple of exceptions in the TVC-22i and TVC-22i Compact.
-These are Series 2 tripods with two inverted leg sections.
-The lower leg section is thicker than the upper leg section, whereas, with a regular tripod, the lowest leg section is the thinnest.
+Most of the tripods in the SOAR lineup are identical to their photographic counterparts, though they feature a dedicated apex that supports the SOAR-specific head, the RRS Anvil 30.
+However, there are a few exceptions in the TVC-22i, TVC-22i Compact, and TVC-43i models.
+These tripods feature inverted leg sections.
+The lower leg section is thicker than the upper one, whereas in a regular tripod, the lowest leg section is the thinnest.

-The main benefits of this tripod are for competition rifle sports, which is why you won’t even find these tripods listed on the RRS photography website.
-They only have a single leg lock on each leg, and the inverted design means the locks are up at the top when closed, which makes it fast and easy to grab when you need to deploy the legs at speed during rifle competitions.
-The other benefit is that when the legs are extended, the single-leg lock is in the middle of the legs, meaning there is never a leg lock down low in the mud.
-In short, this is a specialist item, and there’s a good reason why it’s not even listed on the photo site.
-Leave this one to the rifles.
+The main benefits of this tripod are for competition rifle sports.
+It has only a single leg lock on each leg, and the inverted design means the locks are at the top when closed, making it quick and easy to grab when you need to deploy the legs rapidly during rifle contests.
+Another advantage is that when the legs are extended, the single-leg lock is positioned in the middle of the legs, so there’s never a lock down low in the mud.
+In short, these are specialized items and not designed for photographers.

 RRS Tripod Accessories